runxiyu/runxiyu.github.io/pragmatics/pragmatics.md

 %%%
-title = "Pragmatic Use of Nonfree Software" abbrev = "Pragmatic Use of Nonfree Software" area = "Free Software" workgroup = "Free Software Community"
+title = "Pragmatic Use of Nonfree Software 7" abbrev = "Pragmatic Use of Nonfree Software" area = "Free Software" workgroup = "Free Software Community"